torproject/onionbalance/docs/installation.md

 ## Debian package

-A package for Onionbalance should be available for [Debian][]-like systems.
+A package for Onionbalance should be available on [Debian][]-like systems.

-    sudo apt-get install onionbalance
+    sudo apt install onionbalance

 This will also install the [Tor daemon][] and other needed dependencies.